LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Conclusion

 We have presented \name, a language-driven interface for motion control, where an LLM acts as a cinematographer that writes symbolic programs in a motion language inspired by the CameraBench~\cite{camerabench} taxonomy.
 By grounding textual intent in interpretable motion primitives rather than raw coordinates, we enable controllable, expressive, and data-efficient generation.
 Through large-scale procedurally generated text–trajectory data and benchmark evaluations, we demonstrate that our method substantially improves motion controllability and alignment with user intent, drastically expanding the scope of text-based directorial control over existing alternatives.

-While effective, \name has limitations that reveal several directions for future work.
+\paragraph{Limitations} While effective, \name has limitations that reveal several directions for future work.
 Current DSL-based object/camera programs are limited in diversity and realism, lacking fine-grained orientation data, semantic object categories (e.g., car versus human), and rich multi-object interactions.
 Expanding toward dynamic, in-the-wild datasets would better capture the variety and idiosyncrasies of real-world motion.
-Another promising extension is multi-turn editing, allowing users to iteratively refine trajectories and recompose shots while preserving temporal consistency.
-Ours, which results in interpretable programs, already supports some of this, but lacks the option of providing appearance specifications or locking identities over space and time.
+Another promising extension is allowing users to iteratively refine trajectories and recompose shots with the options of providing appearance specifications or locking identities over space and time.
 Ultimately, \name moves toward a paradigm of language-driven cinematography, where high-level textual intent directly governs motion design in generative video models.